oclipa/reactjs-cheat-sheet/README.md

 **Refs and Functional Components**

-For further information on how to refs can be emulated in functional components, see the React Hook section, below.
+For further information on how to refs can be emulated in functional components, see the discussion on `useRef()`, in the React Hook section below.

 **Further Information*